 How can I keep water from going up my nose?

 Many recreational swimmers never grow out of holding their nose when entering the water.
 And who can blame them?
-Getting water up the nose is one of the most unpleasant sensations.
-Ever.
+Getting water up the nose is one of the most unpleasant sensations in the world, aside from salt in a wound.
 But, holding your nose when you jump or dive in isn’t exactly the coolest-looking pool entry.
 To break this habit, practice blowing bubbles from your nose while you’re underwater.
 If you can hum, you can blow nose bubbles.
 Just close your lips and hum your favorite song for practice.
 If you’re still uncertain, you can always try nose clips.
 Nose clip designs have come a long way in the past few years and will free up your hands for more swimming, diving, or splashing.

 How can I be more comfortable changing at the pool?